26hoffmt/26hoffmt.github.io/_posts/2025-12-18-Final-Project.md

 Here is the list of materials with prices: https://docs.google.com/spreadsheets/d/1SfSwBPdIAURw1k8l9iMx8ntQyuyOnjgF6MBGMapDFN0/edit?gid=0#gid=0

 ### What tools will I use?
+In this project, me and my partner want to incorperate many different tools.
+The main thing that we will use to create out fan and some of the parts of the base is the 3-d printer.
+This tool will allow use to disign our parts exactly how we want them and is very presice, which is helpful.
+I use Fusion 360 for designing with the computers in the lab and the bamboo A1's to print my items.
+Additonally, we will be coding and using electronics and arduinos to control the movement of the fan and when it should spin.
+Lastly we will be using a bit of woodworking to make a good looking base for out project.

 ### Photos and Media
 ![](/assets/images/Fan_Proto_1.png)